vLeov/php-chess/docs/ascii.md

-The methods in the [`Chess\Ascii`](https://php-chess.readthedocs.io/en/latest/ascii/) class can be used to convert [`Chess\Board`](https://php-chess.readthedocs.io/en/latest/board/) objects into character-based representations such as strings or arrays, and vice versa.
+The methods in the `Chess\Ascii` class can be used to convert [`Chess\Board`](https://php-chess.readthedocs.io/en/latest/board/) objects into character-based representations such as strings or arrays, and vice versa.

-Let's look at the methods available through the following examples.

-> For further details please check out the tests in [unit/tests/AsciiTest.php](https://github.com/chesslablab/php-chess/blob/master/tests/unit/AsciiTest.php).
+Let's look at the methods available through the following examples; for further details you may want to check out the tests in [unit/tests/AsciiTest.php](https://github.com/chesslablab/php-chess/blob/master/tests/unit/AsciiTest.php).

 ---